-Repeat after us: Shou sugi ban.
+Repeat after us: shou sugi ban.
 Devised as a way to make wood less susceptible to fire and to keep away insects and rot, this longstanding Japanese method involves torching your building materials.
 The results are long lived and hauntingly beautiful.
-And now charred wood is widely available for domestic use.
+And the good news is that charred wood is now widely available for domestic use.

-Above: Lumber retailers of late have begun to specialize in shou sugi ban.
-Shown here, a sampling of the shou sugi ban finishes offered by Delta Millworks in Texas, which focuses solely on burnt woods and works directly with private and commercial clients.
-Another provider is the reSawn Timber Co. of Bucks County, PA.
-In the UK, Shou-Sugi-Bann supplies, designs, and installs shou sugi ban cladding, flooring, and wall coverings in colors that it compares to "the dying embers of a log fire and the charred effects of a burnt wooden board."
+Above: US lumber retailers of late have begun to specialize in shou sugi ban.
+Shown here, a sampling of the shou sugi ban finishes offered by Delta Millworks, in Texas, which focuses solely on burned woods and works directly with private and commercial clients.
+Another provider is reSawn TImber Co. of Bucks County, Pennsylvania.
+In the UK, Shou-Sugi-Ban supplies, designs, and installs shou sugi ban cladding, flooring, and wall coverings in colors that it compares to "the dying embers of a log fire and the charred effects of a burnt wooden board."

-Above: Charred lumber for use as siding, fencing, decking, and flooring.
+Above: Charred cypress for use as siding, fencing, decking, and flooring.
 Photograph via reSawn Timber Co.

-Above: reSawn Timber Co's shou sugi ban with a subtle char.
+Above: ReSawn Timber Co.'s Kujaku cypress with a subtle char.

 Above: A house with shou sugi ban siding in Kajiyama, Japan, by Sakuma Studio.
 Photograph via Materialicious.